 Nearly every school in the U.S. will accept either, so check out this video exploring the ACT vs SAT to learn the differences and pick the one that plays to your strengths.

 Also, be aware that the SAT is undergoing major changes in the next few years.

 Should I Submit My ACT And/Or SAT Scores?

 First and foremost, I want you to be proud of your scores.

 You should feel like it’s another great piece of information that highlights your capabilities.

 You shouldn’t feel forced to share something you’re not comfortable with.

-If you’re wondering what specific score is “good enough” to submit though, it depends…
+Now, if you’re wondering what specific score is “good enough” to submit though, it depends…

-I always recommend using the Common Data Set of the school you want to attend (usually posted on the school’s admissions website, or you can google it) to determine your target range.
+I always recommend using the Common Data Set of the school you want to attend (usually posted on the school’s admissions website, or you can google it) to determine your target score range.